pulumi/terraform-provider-aws/website/docs/r/db_instance.html.markdown

 * `customer_owned_ip_enabled` - (Optional) Indicates whether to enable a customer-owned IP address (CoIP) for an RDS on Outposts DB instance.
 See [CoIP for RDS on Outposts](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/rds-on-outposts.html#rds-on-outposts.coip) for more information.

-~> **NOTE:** Removing the `replicate_source_db` attribute from an existing RDS Replicate database managed by Terraform will promote the database to a fully standalone database.
+~> **NOTE:** Removing the `replicate_source_db` attribute from an existing RDS Replicate database managed by the provider will promote the database to a fully standalone database.

 ### Restore To Point In Time

 -> **Note:** You can restore to any point in time before the source DB instance's `latest_restorable_time` or a point up to the number of days specified in the source DB instance's `backup_retention_period`.
 For more information, please refer to the [Developer Guide](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_PIT.html).
 This setting does not apply to `aurora-mysql` or `aurora-postgresql` DB engines.
-For Aurora, refer to the [`aws_rds_cluster` resource documentation](/docs/providers/aws/r/rds_cluster.html#restore_in_time).
+For Aurora, refer to the `aws_rds_cluster` resource documentation.

 The `restore_to_point_in_time` block supports the following arguments: